jkwellyn/orb_archetyper/README.md

 #orb-archetyper - Project cookie cutter

-Command line application to generate an auto-wired project type for AQA.
+Command line application to generate a given project type for QA.

 Supported project types include:

 1. Command line applications
-2. Test Project (aka test launcher)
+2. A Rspec Test Project (aka test launcher) that can be configured to be executed against a number of deployment tiers.
-3. Utility Project (e.g. a client for a service)
+3. Utility Project (e.g. a client for a service) to provide a reusable access point to a component/service/application under test.
-4. Core project (e.g. SQL or Rest Connection manager)
+4. Core project (e.g. SQL or Rest Connection manager) used to facilitate automated testing common to all QA.

 Projects are created with a predefined structure and are autowired with a set configuration.
 This includes: